Sautéed Asparagus with Garlic Butter

 This post may contain affiliate links.
 Please read my disclosure policy.

 From start to finish, it takes just minutes to sauté asparagus to crisp-tender perfection, while preserving its beautiful bright green color.
-Learn this fast and easy method for cooking the best sautéed asparagus — it’s so good you’ll want to make it on repeat!
+This is a fast and easy recipe for cooking sautéed asparagus — it’s so good you’ll want to make it on repeat!
 The only ingredients you’ll need are a bunch of asparagus, olive oil, garlic, butter and a squeeze of fresh lemon.

 - Garlic: A touch of fresh garlic (one teaspoon) is all you need so you don’t overwhelm the dish— about one small clove or half of a large clove.
 The garlic is added toward the end of cooking so it doesn’t burn or brown.

-- Lemon: A squeeze of fresh lemon adds a bright hit of acidity that tastes wonderful.
+- Lemon: A squeeze of lemon juice adds a bright hit of acidity that tastes wonderful.
+You can add some grated lemon zest as a finishing touch to double down on the flavor.

 How to trim and slice asparagus